logphile/logphile-blog/content/blog/ditch-the-portal-create-entra-users-with-powershell-plus-graph/index.md

 ---

-One-off user creation is fine—until you need scale, consistency, and future-proofing.
+One-off user creation is fine.
+Scale, consistency, and future-proofing is better.
 That’s where Microsoft Graph comes in.
-In this post, I’ll walk you through how to create Microsoft Entra ID users using *PowerShell and Microsoft Graph*—with clean, scalable scripting.
+In this post, we'll create Microsoft Entra ID users using *PowerShell and Microsoft Graph*—with clean, scalable scripting.

 ---